-The Company is exposed to interest rate price risk both on its demand loan and its mortgage receivables.
-The demand loan consists of an operating line of credit that bears interest at variable rates, which exposes the Company to cash flow fluctuations.
+The Company is exposed to interest rate price risk both on its bank indebtedness and its mortgage receivables.
+The bank indebtedness consists of an operating line of credit that bears interest at variable rates, which exposes the Company to cash flow fluctuations.
 An increase in prime interest rates will have a direct impact on the cash flows required to service the debt.
 The fair value of the Company's mortgage receivables will also be impacted by changes in the market interest rate.
 The Company's mortgages are short, fixed term mortgages ranging up to 12 months.
 Any change in the market interest rate will expose the Company to fair value fluctuations in their portfolio.

-The Company has managed this risk by maintaining an adequate spread between the interest rate paid on the demand loan and the interest received on the fixed, short-term mortgages.
+The Company has managed this risk by maintaining an adequate spread between the interest rate paid on the bank indebtedness and the interest received on the fixed, short-term mortgages.
 The Company also manages the risk by maintaining a mortgage portfolio of short term, fixed mortgages with rates at a premium from market rates.
-The average interest rate of the mortgages as at year end was 15.23% (2015 - 15.91%).
+The average interest rate of the mortgages as at year end was 14.21% (2017 - 15.31%).
 There is no specific market for mortgages of similar type, term and credit risk.